3li-7assan-Dev1712/Farfish/README.md

 and I will use the rest of the libraries by the time.</br>
 <h2>About the app</h2> </br>
-As mentioned before it's a social media app, users use the app to communicate and chat with one another in real time with high security functionality.</br></br>
+As mentioned before it's a social media app, users use the app to communicate and chat with one another in real time with high security functionality.</br>
+the user have the option of updating and changing their information in the user profile destinations, other users can also see their profile.
+</br></br>
 Note: This is just a temporary Readme and will be rewritten again after the app enroll the release and stable state :)